Please read this page carefully; it answers the majority of questions vendors will have.

 The Gladstone Hotel offers free wifi access.
 Please see us on the day of the event for the password.

 - we ask that vendors refrain from wearing perfume or any scented product during the event (note – we WILL insist that perfume be removed if you show up wearing it).

 - as per our agreement with the venue, no outside food is permitted.
-The Gladstone Cafe is open from 8am and serves a variety of coffee, tea, pastries and brunch items, and the Gladstone will be selling food and beverages at each event from a location in the Melody Lounge.
-(Water is always available for free at the bar area in each space.)
+The Gladstone Cafe is open from 8am and serves a variety of coffee, tea, pastries and brunch items.
+Water is always available for free at the bar area in each space.